-Current deck hatches are designed to allow ventilation when latched in a partially open position.
+The forward deck hatch, portlights and port and starboard windows are designed to allow ventilation when placed in open position.

-- Inspect the engine exhaust system frequently for water and exhaust gas leakage, hose deterioration, and loose hose clamps.
-See Section R -General Maintenance for additional information. - Have a competent marine engine service technician inspect your exhaust system whenever your boat is in for service, or if you notice a change in the sound of your engines.
+- 7. Inspect the engine exhaust system frequently for water and exhaust gas leakage, hose deterioration, and loose hose clamps.
+See Section R -General Maintenance for additional information. - 8.
+Have a certified marine engine service technician inspect your exhaust system whenever your boat is in for service, or if you notice a change in the sound of your engines.

-For additional information, refer to Section B-2 - Carbon Monoxide.
+For additional information, refer to Section B-2 -Carbon Monoxide.